Oil in Art

 Oil Art of Graham, Texas

-Depression-Era artist Alexandre Hogue’s “Oil Fields of Graham” was restored and displayed at the Old Post Office Museum & Art Center in 1993.
+Depression-Era artist Alexandre Hogue’s “Oil Fields of Graham” was restored and displayed at the Old Post Office Museum & Art Center.
 One his 1937 paintings depicts a Pecos oilfield with storage tanks in the foreground and the quarters for workers in the background.
 Hogue’s popular “Dust Bowl” collection was featured in Life magazine.

 Oil Town “Aero Views”